Zero-waste is a whole family experience, and our pets are part of that; but, how the heck do you raise a zero-waste dog!

 Think of your child coming directly into contact with fresh poop, “1 gram 23 million bacteria”, or even these eggs a year later.
 Young children love to play on the ground and often put things in their mouths or rub their eyes.

 This is why dog poop is very dangerous and should never be left on the ground.
-There is also a link between dog feces and Toxocariasis which is a roundworm parasitic infection that causes blindness.
+There is also a link between dog feces and Toxocariasis, a roundworm parasitic infection that causes blindness.

 The Environmental problem Caused By Not Picking Up Dog Poop

-As a result, light cannot fully penetrate the water surface and the oxygen levels in the water decrease.
-As a result of this, all the fish and aquatic animals in the water slowly become asphyxiated and die.
+Under these conditions, light cannot fully penetrate the water surface and the oxygen levels in the water decrease.
+As a result, all the fish and aquatic animals in the water slowly become asphyxiated and die.

 So if we are happy that leaving it is not the best option, what is?